mikronixx/mikronixx/README.md

-# Hi, I’m Mike 👋

-Software engineer focused on building scalable systems.
+Software engineer working on infrastructure and platform tooling, with an emphasis on automation, operational reliability, and systems that remain maintainable over time.

 ## Projects
-- [Lima Platform](https://github.com/mkrohn-repo/lima-platform) – Automates virtual machine setup on Apple Silicon Macs.
+- [Lima Platform](https://github.com/mkrohn-repo/lima-platform) – Automation for provisioning and managing virtual machines on Apple Silicon macOS hosts.
-- [Move In](https://github.com/mkrohn-repo/move-in) – A collection of dotfiles and python code useful in any role
+- [Move In](https://github.com/mkrohn-repo/move-in) – Dotfiles and small utilities used to bootstrap and normalize development environments across roles.

 ## Connect
 [LinkedIn](https://www.linkedin.com/in/michael-krohn) | [Email](mailto:mikronixx@icloud.com)